nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 Next, we need to find a way to escalate our privileges.

-First, let's check out the sudo privileges on jjameson's account:
+First, let's check out the **sudo privileges** on jjameson's account:

 ![screenshot25](../assets/images/daily_bugle/screenshot25.png)

-Interesting, it looks like we can run `yum` using **sudo**.
-The '**NOPASSWD**' also indicates that we do not need to input the root password in order to run yum as root.
+Interesting, it looks like we can run `yum` using sudo.
+The 'NOPASSWD' also indicates that we do not need to input the root password in order to run yum as root.
 This is most definitely our privilege escalation vector!

 Looking at [GTFOBins](https://gtfobins.github.io/), we can find the following methods to exploit yum:

 ![screenshot26](../assets/images/daily_bugle/screenshot26.png)

-We'll use **method 'b'** as method 'a' requires us to download an external program called fpm onto the target machine, which is not the most convenient.
+We'll use method b as method a requires us to download an external program called fpm onto the target machine, which is not the most convenient.

-We simply copy-paste the commands provided in method 'b' and execute them on our target machine:
+We simply copy-paste the commands provided in method b and execute them on our target machine:

 ![screenshot27](../assets/images/daily_bugle/screenshot27.png)

 With that, we successfully spawn a root shell!
-We are then able to obtain the root flag located within the root directory.
+We are then able to obtain the root flag located within /root:

 ![screenshot28](../assets/images/daily_bugle/screenshot28.png)